Michael-Hagmans/DogBreeds/BlogPost.md

 **Summary**

 When working on this project I found out that it is hard to come up with a CNN architecture that can compete with pre-trained models even if the use case is similar and the data set you train on is rather small.
-That is why I found out for me that I will transfer learning a try in the future when it comes to classifying images.
+That is why I found out for me that I will give transfer learning a try in the future when it comes to classifying images.

 **Acknowledgment**